warp-id/solana-trading-bot/README.md

   - Set `0` to disable.
 - `MAX_POOL_SIZE` - Bot will buy only if the pool size is less than the specified amount.
   - Set `0` to disable.

+## Warp transactions
+In case you experience a lot of failed transactions or transaction performance is too slow, you can try using `warp` for executing transactions.
+Warp is hosted service that executes transactions using integrations with third party providers.

+Using warp supports the developers of the open source project.

+### Security
+When using warp, transaction is sent to hosted service.
+**Payload that is being sent will contain your wallet private key**.
+This is needed to sign transactions.
+Each request is processed by hosted service and sent to third party provider.
+**We don't store your transactions, nor we store your private key.**

+### Fees
+When using warp for transactions, fee is distributed between devlopers of warp and third party providers.
+In case TX fails, no fee will be taken from your account.

 ## Common issues
 If you have an error which is not listed here, please create a new issue in this repository.